hungha11/hungha11/README.md

 - 👋 Hi, I’m Hung
 - 👀 I’m interested in quantitative finance!
-- 🌱 I’m currently learning RMIT, VietNam
+- 🌱 I’m currently learning finance in RMIT, VietNam
 - 💞️ I’m looking to collaborate on everything which is connected to quant world!
 - 📫 How to reach me ...